arturocruzsuarez/AXIOM-Media-Pipeline/README.md

-# AXIOM: Cloud-Native Media Pipeline

-**AXIOM** es un sistema de gestión de activos digitales (DAM) de alto rendimiento diseñado para flujos de trabajo de VFX y Animación.
-Implementa una arquitectura **Producer-Consumer** para la ingesta, transcodificación y versionado atómico de material audiovisual.
+**AXIOM** is a high-performance Digital Asset Management (DAM) system designed for VFX and Animation workflows.
+It implements a **Producer-Consumer** architecture for the ingest, transcoding, and atomic versioning of audiovisual media.

 > **Status:** Active Development (v0.1.0)
-> **Role:** Lead Backend Engineer & Architect
+> **Role:** Lead Backend Engineer & Architect (Target: Aspiring Pipeline TD)

 ## 🚀 Key Features